 Again, yoga is no different.

-The yoga poses that use the full body, in big compound movements are the most effective.
+Yoga poses that use the full body, in big compound movements, are the most effective.
 These can be your “power poses”.

 I told you, you’d have to work for it right?